yisiox/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to search contacts.
 2. User specifies details to search by.
-3. AB displays all matching contacts.<br>
+3. AB displays all matching contacts.
+4. AB shows a success message and number of matching users to the user.<br>
    Use case ends.

 **Extensions**